 |---|---|---|

 Two rows do the heaviest lifting at this size.
-The security stack is what carries the most risk, and the vCIO seat is what most internal teams never get to: someone whose job is the 12-month plan, not just today’s tickets.
+The security stack carries the most risk, and the vCIO seat is what most internal teams never get: someone whose job is the 12-month plan rather than today’s tickets.
+In our practice, those two rows are where a 50-user quote is won or lost.
 You can read the full pillar on our managed IT services page.

 Want a scoped breakdown for your 50 users?
 Talk to our team →